Skip to content

-Before I get into the specifics, let me tell you why Aruba consistently beats out other Caribbean islands for honeymooners.
+Before getting into the specifics, here is why Aruba consistently beats out other Caribbean islands for honeymooners.

 First, the weather.
 Aruba sits below the hurricane belt and averages 82°F year-round with only 18 inches of rain per year.
 You will not spend your honeymoon hiding from a tropical storm.
 The trade winds keep things comfortable even in the warmest months, and the sun shines roughly 300 days a year.
 You can book with confidence for any month.